 Whole life insurance.
 In contrast to term insurance, whole life insurance features fixed premiums.
 Generally, premiums are payable for the life of the insured or until the policy endows (i.e., when the policy reserves equal the face value of the policy), usually at age 100.
 A whole life insurance policy has a guaranteed cash value reserve against which the policyholder can borrow income-tax free.
 Any loans remaining unpaid at the policyholder’s death are subtracted from the death benefit owed to the beneficiary.
 The temptation to purchase a whole life, as opposed to term life, insurance policy can be strong because premiums paid towards term life insurance are lost when the policy reaches the end of the term.

 The irony of life insurance is that often young people with small children purchase little or no life insurance because they have a difficult time affording the premiums, but they are just the people who generally need more life insurance because you lose more future earnings the younger you are when you die.
 When young people do buy life insurance, they tend toward term life insurance because it’s generally much less expensive than whole life insurance.

 This overview has hopefully helped to solve some of the insurance puzzle for you.
-For more information about different types of life insurance, turn to CEB’s Business Succession Planning: Strategies for California Estate Planners and Business Attorneys, chap 9 and Special Needs Trusts: Planning, Drafting and Administration, chap 7.
+For more information about different types of life insurance, turn to CEB’s Special Needs Trusts: Planning, Drafting and Administration, chap 7.

 © The Regents of the University of California, 2012.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.